thejoshwolfe/birdfall/README.md

 # Josh Wolfe's Snakefall

 This is a redesign of Josh Wolfe's [Snakefall](https://github.com/thejoshwolfe/snakefall), which is a level editor for the award-winning game [Snakebird](http://snakebird.noumenongames.com).
+This redesign involves graphics upgrades only and uses Snakefall's original framework.

 # Standard Snakebird Puzzles